qixuxiang/orb-slam2_with_semantic_label/README.md

+(Solved some "segmentFalut" based on the code of Xuxiang Qi,the writer)

 # There are so many large files in .git folder and I hate them, so I move the code to [https://github.com/qixuxiang/orb-slam2_with_semantic_labelling](https://github.com/qixuxiang/orb-slam2_with_semantic_labelling)

 # orb-slam2_with_semantic_label